lumc-sasc/wf-rnaseq/README.md

 ## Usage

 ### Input and configurations
 The standard map for input is the inputfiles directory.
-In the parameters config file a different path can be given.
+In the parameters config file a different path can be given.<br>
-However, do keep in mind that if the inputfiles is in another subbranch, you will need to give the path from your directory to the destined directory, rather than from root directory.
+However, do keep in mind that if the inputfiles is in another subbranch, you will need to give the path from your directory to the destined directory, rather than from root directory.<br>
-The parameters config file gives all possible options within the pipeline and can be changed accordingly.
+The parameters config file gives all possible options within the pipeline and can be changed accordingly.<br>
-Changes can cause error if the inputfiles don't align with said changes.
+Changes can cause error if the inputfiles don't align with said changes.<br>
-Within the subworkflow config files with the tasks, you can change resources and queue.
+Within the subworkflow config files with the tasks, you can change resources and queue.<br>
-Aswell additional commands to be used can be added in the process config within the subworkflow config files.
+Aswell additional commands to be used can be added in the process config within the subworkflow config files.<br>

 ### Execution